Reading: Social Factors

 Culture

-A person’s culture is represented by a large group of people with a similar heritage.
+A large group of people represents a person’s culture with a similar heritage.
 Culture exerts a strong influence on a person’s needs and wants because it is through culture that we learn how to live, what to value, and how to conduct ourselves in society.

-Marketing strategies targeted to people with a common cultural heritage might demonstrate how a product or service reinforces these traditional values.
+Marketing strategies targeted at people with a shared cultural heritage may demonstrate how a product or service reinforces these traditional values.
 There are three components of culture that members of that culture share: beliefs, values, and customs.
 As discussed in the prior section, a belief is a proposition that reflects a person’s particular knowledge or opinion of something.
-Values are general statements that guide behavior and influence beliefs.
-The function of a value system is to help people choose between alternatives in everyday life and prioritize choices that are most important to them personally.
+Values are general statements that guide behaviour and influence beliefs.
+The function of a value system is to help people choose between alternatives in everyday life and prioritise choices that are most important to them personally.

 Statista calculates a well-being index for the U.S. Based on Gallup data, the measure includes answers to qustions about health, personal life, emotional well-being, and work environment.
 As you can see from the chart below, the index had fallen before COVID, inflation, and computer chip shortages occurred from 2020-2022.
 How do you think those will affect the well-being index?

-Understanding customs is important for marketing to consumers, because many customs represent occasions for spending money, and culture dictates the appropriate things to buy in order to honor the custom.
-The power of culture is evident when you think about the tens of millions of North Americans who buy Valentine’s Day flowers in February, chocolate Easter eggs in April, fireworks in July, Halloween candy in October, and all kinds of food and gifts throughout the holiday season.
+Understanding customs is important for marketing to consumers because many customs represent occasions for spending money, and culture dictates the appropriate things to buy in order to honour the custom.
+The power of culture is evident when you consider the tens of millions of North Americans who purchase Valentine’s Day flowers in February, chocolate Easter eggs in April, fireworks in July, Halloween candy in October, and a variety of food and gifts throughout the holiday season.

-It is worth noting that for marketers anywhere in the world, it is essential to develop a strong understanding of the local culture and its accompanying beliefs, values, and customs.
+It is worth noting that for marketers worldwide, developing a strong understanding of the local culture and its accompanying beliefs, values, and customs is essential.
 Culture is how people make sense of their society, its institutions, and social order.
 Culture frames how and what people communicate, how they express what is proper and improper, what is desirable and detestable.
 Without an understanding of culture, marketers are not really even speaking the right language to the consumers they want to target.
 Even if the words, grammar, and pronunciation are correct, the meaning will be off.

-An expensive example of a massive cultural blunder was Walmart’s short-lived foray into Germany.
-In 2006, the retailer pulled out of Germany after opening eighty-five stores in six years.
-The company expected success in Germany using the formula that works well in the U.S.: streamlined supply chain, low-priced products sold in big stores with wide selection and long operating hours.
+A notable example of a massive cultural blunder was Walmart’s brief foray into Germany.
+In 2006, the retailer withdrew from Germany after opening eighty-five stores in just six years.
+The company expected success in Germany using the formula that works well in the U.S.: streamlined supply chain, low-priced products sold in big stores with a wide selection and long operating hours.
 What Walmart didn’t account for was the strong cultural preference in Germany for several things that directly oppose the Walmart model.
 Germans prefer small and medium-sized retailers grounded in local communities.
-They have a cultural suspicion of low prices, which create concern about quality.
-German law includes significant restrictions on retail establishments’ operating hours and many labor protections, and these laws are viewed, in part, as important in protecting the German quality of life.
+They have a cultural aversion to low prices, which creates concerns about quality.
+German law includes significant restrictions on retail establishments’ operating hours and many labour protections, and these laws are viewed, in part, as important in protecting the German quality of life.
 Due in large part to these cultural disconnects, Walmart was unable to sustain successful operations.[2]

 Subculture